 WESTERN CAPE WINE REGIONS

 We’ll start with Stellenbosch district, considered “the hub of fine wine production in South Africa.
 The climate here is moderate to warm, depending on the exact vineyard location, with rainfall in the winter and moderated summer temperatures due to those cooling winds coming up from the Antarctic.
+Not to mention the False Bay is right there.
 Here those winds are also funneled through the mountains and cool off the inland areas as well.
 But it’s noted that the real success of Stellenbosch district viticulture comes from the variety of altitude, aspects and soils available from those same mountains.
 The district is divided into wards that define these geological features.
 The best wines come from Cabernet Sauvignon and Merlot, producing Bordeaux-like blends, single-varietal Syrah, and Cape Blends.
 The coolest sites are known to produce Sauvignon Blanc and Chardonnay

 Moving inland to the north and east, we find Paarl district.
 The temperature here is overall warmer, due to less direct influence from the ocean, but this is moderated by the cooler night time temperatures.
 The area is still home to some of those mountainous areas, thus a variety of grapes can be grown and wine styles produced.
 Grapes to know: Cabernet Sauvignon, Syrah, and Pinotage for the reds; Chenin Blanc and Chardonnay for the whites.

 Hanging out right in the throws of the Southern Ocean is the Cape Peninsula district, home to the Constantia ward—which is planted to some of the oldest vineyards in the Western Cape that lie on the “eastern flanks” of the Table Mountain.
-On this side of the mountain, that strong south-easterly wind Cape Doctor significantly chills the area, so the wine region is noted for its production of Sauvignon Blanc.
-Vineyards planted south of the mountain, closer to the ocean are, of course, cooled by the ocean.
+Here, that Cape Doctor wind blows through the mountains and significantly chills the area, so the wine region is noted for its production of Sauvignon Blanc.
+Vineyards planted south of the mountain, closer to the ocean are, of course, cooled by the ocean and shaded by the mountain.
 Here, Sauvignon Blanc and Semillon are the major successes, with Cabernet Sauvignon and Syrah being produced from some of the warmer areas.

 Just north of Cape Peninsula, we find that huge area of Swartland.
 Indeed, it used to be considered a source of high-yield, inexpensive grapes and wines, but, according to WSET, “has recently undergone a considerable transformation…and is now the center of innovation and premium wine production.”
 Way to rally, Swartland.
 Grapes to know: Old Vine Chenin Blanc, Syrah, Cape Blends, and Sauvignon Blanc.